Encounter-based model of a run-and-tumble particle: Introduction

 In this paper we consider a first passage time (FPT) problem for unbiased RTP motion in a finite interval with a partially absorbing boundary at one end.
 The case of a constant rate of absorption has been considered previously \cite{Angelani17}, and is the analog of the Robin boundary condition for single-particle diffusion.
 Here we consider a much more general class of partially absorbing boundaries by extending the so-called encounter-based model of diffusion-mediated surface absorption \cite{Grebenkov19b,Grebenkov20,Grebenkov22,Bressloff22,Bressloff22b}.
 The latter is motivated by the observation that various surface-based reactions are better modeled in terms of a reactivity that is a function of the amount of time that a particle spends in a neighborhood of an absorbing surface, which is specified by a functional known as the boundary local time \cite{McKean75,Majumdar05}.
-The encounter-baed approach considers the joint probability density or generalized propagator $P(\x,\ell,t)$ for the pair $(\X_t,\ell_t)$, in the case of a perfectly reflecting boundary $\partial \Omega$, where $\X_t\in \Omega \subset \R^d$ and $\ell_t\in [0,\infty)$ denote the particle position and local time, respectively.
-The effects of surface reactions are then incorporated by introducing the stopping time $ {\mathcal T}=\inf\{t>0:\ \ell_t >\widehat{\ell}\}$, with $\widehat{\ell}$ a threshold known as the stopping local time.
-Given the probability distribution $\Psi(\ell) = \P[\ellh>\ell]$, the marginal probability density for particle position is defined according to $ p(\x,t)=\int_0^{\infty} \Psi(\ell)P(\x,\ell,t)d\ell$.
-Laplace transforming the propagator with respect to $\ell$, which is equivalent to taking an exponential distribution $\Psi(\ell)=\e^{-z\ell}$, leads to a classical boundary value problem (BVP) in which the reactive component has a constant rate of absorption $z$, where $z$ is the corresponding Laplace variable; in the case of single-particle diffusion this is equivalent to a Robin BVP.
-Hence, one can incorporate more general forms of absorption by solving the propagator BVP for a constant absorption rate $z$, inverting the Laplace transform with respect to $z$, and then calculating the marginal probability density for a general distribution $\Psi(\ell)$.
+The encounter-based model of diffusion-mediated absorption considers the joint probability density or generalized propagator $P(\x,\ell,t)$ for the pair $(\X(t),\ell(t))$, in the case of a perfectly reflecting boundary $\partial \Omega$, where $\X(t)\in \Omega \subset \R^d$ and $\ell(t)\in [0,\infty)$ denote the particle position and local time, respectively.
+The latter is defined as

+where $H(x)$ is the Heaviside function and $\delta(\x)$ is the multidimensional Dirac delta function.
+It can be shown that $\ell(t)$ exists and is a continuous, non-decreasing function of time \cite{Ito65}.
+The effects of surface reactions are then incorporated by introducing the stopping time ${\mathcal T}=\inf\{t>0:\ \ell(t) >\widehat{\ell}\}$, with $\widehat{\ell}$ a random local time threshold.
+Given the probability distribution $\Psi(\ell) = \P[\ellh>\ell]$ with $\Psi(0)=1$, the marginal probability density for particle position is defined according to